ashubharati030/SkyFighter/README.md

 # SkyFighter

-A game made with Qt5.
+A game made with Qt5, its an interseting one everyone can try it.